Maxdegreat/whoMeam/README.md

 # whomeam

-This app uses openAi's API to turn real world selfies into animated selifies.
+This app uses OpenAi's API to turn real world selfies into animated selifies.